DAI-Lab-HERALD/General-Framework/Framework/README.md

 ```
 exclude_post_crit = True
 ```
-If the dataset allows for classification, and a method for defining the [last useful prediction time](https://github.com/julianschumann/General-Framework/tree/main/Framework/Scenarios#define-safe-actions) is available, the setting *exclude_post_crit** to *True* would result in all samples, where the prediction time is after this last useful time, to be discarded.
+If the dataset allows for classification, and a method for defining the [last useful prediction time](https://github.com/julianschumann/General-Framework/tree/main/Framework/Scenarios#define-safe-actions) is available, setting **exclude_post_crit** to *True* would result in all samples, where the prediction time is after this last useful time, to be discarded.
 If one chooses to set *False* instead, then only samples where the behavior can already be classified during past observations are discarded.

 ```
 allow_extrapolation = True